 Best Beans for Cold Brew

-Putting preferences aside, we always recommend buying specialty coffee beans for the best flavor.
+Putting preferences aside, I always recommend buying specialty coffee beans for the best flavor.
 But since it takes a lot of beans for cold brewed coffee, you might prefer less expensive brands.

 How To Make Cold Brew Coffee Fast?